-This is the quick ultimate guide for installation of Mods of GTA 5 on PC, follow this and you will get the modding on your computer.
+This is the quick ultimate guide for installation of mods of GTA 5 on PC, follow this and you will get the modding on your computer.
 This guide is only for Grand Theft Auto V single players not for MP players like FiveM is playing a major role in it.
 From following you will be guided each step briefly to get modding on GTA 5.
+I hope you will easily get to install GTA 5 mods through this method.

 Settings for installation Of GTA 5 Mods: